 Since the creation of the Federal State in 1848, 313 initiatives were launched and submitted, 94 of which were retracted and 200 of which were voted upon.
-22 initiatives were approved at the ballot box but a considerable amount of initiatives generated an impact through a counter project or specific policies.
+22 initiatives were approved at the ballot box but a considerable number of initiatives generated an impact through a counter-project or specific policies.

 The Swiss Responsible Business Initiative was launched after the discussion in Parliament of the petition « Law without borders » and since no majority in favour of the proposed amendment was found.
 Popular initiatives can be used by civil society as a tool to build pressure on the political sphere, put an issue on the agenda and to integrate ideas beyond political cleavages.

 The Responsible Business Initiative collected 120’000 signatures in less than a year, which were then validated by the State administration in October 2016.
 In 2017, the Federal Council recommended to the Parliament to reject the initiative.
 After the various stages of the parliamentary process (https://corporatejustice.ch/stages-in-parliament/) the Responsible Business Initiative was rejected at the ballot box on 29 November 2020 despite gaining 50.7% of the popular vote because the majority of the cantons voted against it.
 A majority of both the popular and cantonal vote is needed for an initiative to pass.